 The concept of the standard of care may be considered as the line between negligent and non-negligent error.
-The fact that an Engineer makes a mistake that causes injury or damage, is not sufficient to lead to professional liability on their part.
+The fact that an Engineer makes a mistake that causes injury or damage, is not necessarily sufficient to lead to professional liability on their part.
 In order for there to be professional liability, it must be proven that the provided services were professionally negligent, meaning that they failed to meet the standard of care of the profession as defined for that area.
 This is why it is so important to interject a Standard of Care provision in the terms and conditions and also why it is important that indemnification clauses be negligence based.

-Keep in mind that the standard of care is not what an Engineer should have done in a particular instance, it is not what others say an Engineer would do, or what others say they themselves would have done, it is only what competent Engineers actually did in similar circumstances.
+Keep in mind that the professional standard of care is based on what competent Engineers have done when faced with a particular instance, not what an Engineer should have done or even what others say they themselves would have done in similar circumstances.